scollinspt/Models4PT/README.md

    - Automate suggestions for evidence-based adjustments to causal models.
 3. Integration into broader clinical reasoning education and consulting services.

+### Hierarchical Model Support (Planned)

+Models4PT is preparing to support hierarchical causal models.
+This functionality will allow nodes to reference submodels, enabling multilevel causal reasoning and integration of critical realist perspectives.

+**Key Objectives**:
+- Extend variable metadata to include submodel references.
+- Prepare the backend database for hierarchical relationships.
+- Ensure algorithms like adjustment set calculation and d-separation are hierarchy-ready.
+- Add placeholders in the interface for hierarchical metadata.

+**Future Goals**:
+This feature will support advanced use cases, including nested causal systems and multilevel analyses, while preserving compatibility with current core functionality.

 ---

 ## **Running the GUI Locally**